Director: Walt Disney

 The film draws inspiration from the same event as the earlier Oswald cartoon ‘The Ocean Hop‘ (1927): Charles Lindbergh’s flight from New York to Paris on May 20-21 1927, the first non-stop flight across the Atlantic Ocean.
 A goggle-eyed Mickey Mouse (without shoes or gloves) wants to imitate ‘Lindy’ and builds a plane himself, helped by the other farm animals.

 Unfortunately his plane crashes against a tree.
 Then Mickey transforms a car into a plane, and asks Minnie to fly along.
 After a breath taking take-off, the plane flies, and up in the air Mickey forces a kiss from Minnie, with disastrous results.

 The film is a testimony of Ub Iwerks’s extraordinary skill.
-Not only was he an incredibly fast animator, but this short shows that he was also an original artist, with a distinct style and an excellent sense of comic timing.
+Not only was he an incredibly fast animator, as this short shows he was also an original artist, with a distinct style and an excellent sense of comic timing.